final-project-blazing-fox/user-profile-service/ONBOARDING.md

 ## Creating Pull Requests

 1. For convinience, you can disable Github action in your own repository (which is forked from https://github.com/final-project-blazing-fox/user-profile-service)
+2. Create new branch for every issue / task you are assigned.
-2. Create Pull Request from your Github repository to final-project-blazing-fox/user-profile-service staging branch
+3. Create Pull Request from your Github repository branch to final-project-blazing-fox/user-profile-service staging branch
-3. In your Pull Request title, make sure you explain the summary of the Pull Request
+4. In your Pull Request title, make sure you explain the summary of the Pull Request
-4. Choose **reviewer, assignee, label, milestone, and projects**
+5. Choose **reviewer, assignee, label, milestone, and projects**
-5. Link your Pull Request to the certain Issue by using "Closes #{something}" in Pull Request description.
+6. Link your Pull Request to the certain Issue by using "Closes #{something}" in Pull Request description.
 You can use comma to link to multiple issue (ex: Closes #1, Closes #2).
 See https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue for another keywords other than "Closes"